 Of course it’s not like what you’re used to, if what you’re used to is the regular (egg) version.
-But I tell you, it works!
-And it’s damn tasty!
+But I tell you, it works.
+And it’s damn tasty.

 I used a sourdough bread for this recipe that had also been sitting for a couple of days so it was a little stale.
 That was just perfect for this recipe.

-- Vegan Omelette
+- Vegan Quiche

 - Super ‘Eggy’ Vegan Tofu Scramble